Zero-Truncated Modelling in a Meta-Analysis on Suicide Data after Bariatric Surgery: Discussion

 \section{Discussion}

 This paper proposes a novel zero-truncated count modelling approach to estimate a prevalence rate for meta-analytic data, taking account of excluded (or missing) studies with zero counts of the condition.
 This approach can incorporate covariate effects (with estimates of the prevalence rate stratified by covariates) and overdispersion.
 The approach has the ability to also estimate the number of excluded studies (again stratified by covariates).
 A bootstrapping procedure is developed to provide uncertainty quantification.
-The approach is demonstrated to estimate the prevalence of completed suicide post-bariatric surgery.
+In this paper, the approach is demonstrated by being used to estimate the prevalence of completed suicide post-bariatric surgery, however, the methods developed can be applied to other datasets provided that count/rate data are the focus.